Hear perspectives and insights to build stronger, more successful swim schools.

 Clarity Clinics - bonus 1:1 sessions during the breaks

 During the breaks, Goldie is offering a small number of short, private sessions:15 to 20 minutes each.
 If there's something specific on your mind, a situation you're not quite sure how to handle, or a decision you keep going around in circles on, bring it along.
-These sessions are free for everyone attending.
+These sessions are free if you are attending TSSE 2026.

 About Goldie